darealshinji/vapoursynth-plugins/scripts/vsTAAmbk.md

     Perform a preaa before applying main AA kernel.<br />
 	Preaa is basically a simplified version of daa.<br />
-	Pretty useful for dealing with residual comb caused by poor deinterlace.<br />
+	Pretty useful for dealing with residual comb caused by poor deinterlacing.<br />

 * *cycle*: (Default: 0)<br />
     Set times of loop of main AA kernel.<br />